 Welcome.
 I hope you find the site’s contents interesting and useful.
 I’m just getting familiar with WordPress, so the menu at the top of the page is about all that’s working right now.

 In general, my aim is to present a loosely organized argument for the validity and relevance of the concept of ideology to critical social theory.
 In making that case reference to psychoanalytic theory is both relevant and necessary, and most recently Zizek’s writings, strongly shaped by his reading of Lacan, provide some of the most salient examples of psychoanalytic social criticism.
+Hence his prominence, at least for the moment.

-At this time I’ve uploaded nine essays, along with some related documents that I will gradually integrate.
+At this time I’ve uploaded ten essays, along with some related documents that I will gradually integrate.
 I’d like to preface the Zizek paper summaries by making it clear that, despite my strong criticisms, I’ve found Zizek’s work tremendously stimulating, and am grateful for his efforts.
 I hope he keeps at it, and the critical tone that inevitably comes across here should not be interpreted as a dismissal of his efforts.

 By way of a handle, though not the only one: one tack I’ve found myself taking with Zizek is that his approach to psychoanalysis is strangely undynamic, the dynamics of psychodynamic psychology have evaporated.
 Or, what is dynamic has been stripped away from categories that are relatively close to experience, and have been arrogated to terms that acquire a mysterious quality.
 Alienation is resolved with even more of the same.
 This can lead to a quietistic understanding of both subject and society.
 When you combine that with radical commitments, you block yourself into talk of ruptures, seemingly out-of-the-blue shifts that spring from what seems like an otherwise pacified situation.
 (Clearly this has informed Zizek’s interest in Lenin’s turn to Hegel, one of Lenin’s responses to the soul-crushing start of the Great War and the disheartening collapse of the Second International.)
 My idea is that if we more closely attend to people than Zizek is inclined, we see them having to manage tensions and conflicts in ways that are very relevant to radical politics.
 By this I refer to how we are inclined to view not only others, but ourselves as well, with regard to an interest in radical change.
 Hardly a new idea, but one that seems to require revival.